 The ancient Greeks used monk's pepper – or Vitex agnus-castus as it’s officially called – to increase fertility.
 The combination of its essential oils and secondary plant substances can help with various female ailments.
 Problems such as breast sensitivity, PMS, menstrual irregularity and cramps can be influenced because monk's pepper reduces the levels of prolactin – a stress-induced hormone – from being released.
 High levels of prolactin in the blood can lead to issues such as irregular periods, endometriosis or infertility.
 Monk's pepper is therefore said to work wonders when having problems getting pregnant.

 Its anti-inflammatory, anti-irritant as well as antibiotic properties make monk's pepper a feel-good women's herb for any day.
 Monk's pepper can be taken as an extract, but it can also be absorbed through the skin.
 Our period creme The Hug contains Vitex agnus-castus, which helps when creating your ritual that both warms and revives you.

 Mugwort tea for menstrual cramps

 Mugwort is the women's herb of choice when it comes to menstrual cramps.
-Especially with strong period pains, PMS, but also with an irregular or missing period, mugwort can provide relief.
-In addition to assisting with relaxation, it is said to have comforting warming properties.
+Especially for strong period pains and PMS, but can also provide relief for irregular or missing periods.
+In addition to assisting with relaxation, it is also said to have comforting warming properties.
 For those who suffer from menstrual cramps, tea made with mugwort is highly recommended.

 But there’s much more to this otherwise inconspicuous plant.
-Its active substances are used successfully in drugs to fight malaria and in blood cancer post-treatments.
+Its active substances are used successfully in drugs to fight malaria and in post-treatments for blood cancer.
 Studies are also currently underway to investigate the efficacy of the plant extract against Sars-CoV-2.

 Raspberry leaves in preparing for birth